 Finally, you might explore Kiva, an innovative micro-lending program.
 Although Kiva isn't "free," my own (considerable) experience as a lender has been that the majority of my borrowers have fully repaid their loans.
 If you like the idea of lending a hand to a small-scale entrepreneur here or overseas, perhaps you might consider doing that through Kiva.

 And there you are: a few easy and inexpensive ways to help others, but they work best if the rest us pitch in as well.
-Although none of us can "save the world" on our own, together we can do a lot—particularly about things right in front of our faces.
+Although none of us can "save the world" on our own, together we can do a lot.
 Let’s do that, whether we use our time/energy/heads or our money.
-Although this post has focused primarily on ways to provide financial help, giving your time and smarts can often do more for someone or even many "someones" than you would ever imagine.
+Although this post has focused primarily on ways to provide financial help, sharing some of your time and smarts can often do more for someone or even many "someones" than you would ever imagine.
 So if you have some of that precious commodity yourself, where could you "spend" it to help others?